Fractional-reserve banking: Reserve requirements

 In some jurisdictions (such as the European Union), the central bank does not require reserves to be held during the day.
 Reserve requirements are intended to ensure that the banks have sufficient supplies of highly liquid assets, so that the system operates in an orderly fashion and maintains public confidence.

-In other jurisdictions (such as the United States), the central bank does not require reserves to be held at any time – that is, it does not impose reserve requirements.
+In other jurisdictions (such as the United States, Canada, the United Kingdom, Australia, New Zealand, and the Scandinavian countries), the central bank does not require reserves to be held at any time – that is, it does not impose reserve requirements.

 In addition to reserve requirements, there are other required financial ratios that affect the amount of loans that a bank can fund.
 The capital requirement ratio is perhaps the most important of these other required ratios.
 When there are no mandatory reserve requirements, which are considered by some economists to restrict lending, the capital requirement ratio acts to prevent an infinite amount of bank lending.

 Liquidity and capital management for a bank

 To avoid defaulting on its obligations, the bank must maintain a minimal reserve ratio that it fixes in accordance with regulations and its liabilities.
 In practice this means that the bank sets a reserve ratio target and responds when the actual ratio falls below the target.
 Such response can be, for instance: